cap10morgan/hamming-distance-ts/README.md

 ## Motivation

-There are other pure JS hamming distance libraries out there that I could have written a TypeScript declration file for, but I wanted to learn about writing and publishing TypeScript libraries and I needed hamming distance computation for another project.
+There are other pure JS hamming distance libraries out there that I could have written a TypeScript declaration file for, but I wanted to learn about writing and publishing TypeScript libraries and I needed hamming distance computation for another project.

 ## Installation